xhbsh11234/111DeepSeek-R1/README.md

 **We recommend adhering to the following configurations when utilizing the DeepSeek-R1 series models, including benchmarking, to achieve the expected performance:**

 1. Set the temperature within the range of 0.5-0.7 (0.6 is recommended) to prevent endless repetitions or incoherent outputs.
-2. Avoid adding a system prompt; all instructions should be contained within the user prompt.
+2. **Avoid adding a system prompt; all instructions should be contained within the user prompt.**
-3. For mathematical problems, it is advisable to include a directive in your prompt such as: "put your final answer within \boxed{}".
+3. For mathematical problems, it is advisable to include a directive in your prompt such as: "Please reason step by step, and put your final answer within \boxed{}."
 4. When evaluating model performance, it is recommended to conduct multiple tests and average the results.

 ## 7. License